 - Date Qualified as Committee.
 The "date qualified" is the date the organization met the recipient committee thresholds as described above.
 For a calendar year filer that reactivates its recipient committee status in a subsequent calendar year, the "date qualified" is the date the committee qualified in the current calendar year.
 The amendment box should be marked and the committee identification number issued previously will be used. - Bank Account.
 List the bank account number and the name, address, and phone number of the financial institution where the organization's bank account is located.
 If the organization has more than one bank account, only one account must be listed. - Type of Committee.
 A multipurpose organization must identify itself as either a primarily formed committee or a general purpose committee.
 Complete the appropriate section for your type of committee.
 See FPPC Regulation 18247.5 and page 3 of the Form 410 instructions for additional information about primarily formed and general purpose committees.
 In determining the type of committee, the organization counts only its political contributions and expenditures made in California. - Description of Organization's Political Activities.
 On page 3 of the Form 410 in the "Provide Brief Description of Activity" field, a multipurpose organization, other than a federal or out-of-state PAC, must describe its mission or most significant activities and describe its political activities.
-Specifically, the description must include all activities undertaken for the purpose of directly or indirectly supporting or opposing state or local candidates for elective office or for qualifying, supporting or opposing a state or local ballot measure.
 This requirement may be met by referencing where the organization's IRS Return of Organization Exempt from Income Tax form may be accessed.
-(Gov. Code, § 84222(e)(1)(A); Regulation 18422(b)(2).) - Calendar Year Filer ("CY" designation).
+(Gov. Code, § 84222(e)(1)(A); Regulation 18422) - Calendar Year Filer ("CY" designation).
 A multipurpose organization that qualifies as a recipient committee because its political payments are more than \$50,000 in a period of 12 months or more than \$100,000 in a four consecutive calendar year period automatically terminates at the end of the calendar year in which it qualified.
 The organization must indicate its calendar year status on the Form 410 in the manner described on the Form 410 instructions.
 An organization may elect to remain registered as a committee instead of terminating automatically by stating its intent to remain open on its initial Form 410 or on an amended Form 410 filed prior to the end of the calendar year.
 (Gov. Code § 84222(e)(1)(B); Regulation 18422) - Committee Fees.
 A multipurpose organization that qualifies as a recipient committee must pay the \$50 annual filing fee required of all recipient committees.
 See the Form 410 instructions for additional information.